-Positive test result: The result reported by an HHS certified laboratory when a specimen contains a drug or drug metabolite equal to or greater than the cutoff concentrations.
+Positive result: The result reported by an HHS certified laboratory when a specimen contains a drug or drug metabolite equal to or greater than the cutoff concentrations.

-Prohibited drug: Identified as marijuana, cocaine, opioids (codeine, morphine, heroin, hydrocodone, hydromorphone, oxycodone and oxymorphone), amphetamines (including ecstasy), or phencyclidine, at levels above the minimum thresholds specified in 49 CFR Part 40, as amended.
+Prohibited drug: Identified as marijuana, cocaine, opioids, amphetamines, or phencyclidine, at levels above the minimum thresholds specified in 49 CFR Part 40, as amended.